Doctor of Philosophy in Ancient History

-- Ancient History and Historiography: Four courses, of which two shall be in Greek and two in Roman; at least one Greek course and one Roman course shall be a graduate seminar.
+- Ancient History and Historiography: Four courses, of which one shall be in Greek and one in Roman; at least one Greek course and one Roman course shall be a graduate seminar or an ancient history 301.
+One course may be in non-Classical ancient history.
 These four courses shall ordinarily be taken in the first two years of graduate study.

-- Languages and Literatures: Such courses as may be recommended by the graduate committee in order to ensure a high level of competence in both Greek and Latin, to be taken before the General Examinations.
+- Languages and Literatures: Two half-courses on the ancient history reading list, one in Greek and one in Latin.
+Other Greek and Latin courses as may be recommended by the graduate committee so as to ensure a high level of competence, to be taken before the General Examinations.